 SKILLS IN DEMAND SUBCLASS 482 VISA

-If you have skills that Australia needs and want to work under an employer in Australia, apply for a SKILLS IN DEMAND Subclass 482 visa.
+If you have skills that Australia needs and want to work under an employer in Australia, apply for a SKILLS IN DEMAND

 SKILLS Requirement:

-▸ Be nominated to work in an occupation listed under
+▸ Be nominated to work in an occupation

-Major Groups 1, 2, 4, 5, or 6 of the ANZSCO occupations
+under ANZSCO Major Groups 1, 2, 4, 5, or 6

-▸ Work exclusively for your sponsor or an associated entity, unless exempted;
+▸ Work exclusively for your sponsor

-▸ Meet the minimum English language requirements unless exempted;
+▸ Meet the minimum English language

-▸ No age limit to apply for this visa; however, the applicant must be under age of
+▸ No age limit to apply for this visa;

-45 to qualify for Permanent Residency through the 186 Visa temporary
+Permanent Residency through the 186 Visa

-transitional pathway after 2 years of work on this visa.
+temporary transitional pathway after 2 years

 * Age exemption for PR eligibility applies only

-under specific situations
+under specific situation

-ENGLISH Requirement:
+ENGLISH REQUIREMENT:

 Listening, Reading, Writing, & Speaking; OR